After Saturday’s ice, more winter storms line up for D.C. area

 According to reports from the National Weather Service, about 0.1 to 0.3 inches of ice accumulated across the Washington region Saturday, with the highest amounts concentrating along and east of I-95.
 This was generally in line with the Capital Weather Gang’s forecast.

-Bear in mind, ice amounts are difficult to measure and not as many observers submitted reports as they typically do for snow.
-Reports were spotty southeast of Washington into Southern Maryland, where we imagine amounts were on the high end.
+Bear in mind, ice amounts are difficult to measure, and not as many observers submitted reports as they typically do for snow.
+Reports were spotty southeast of Washington into southern Maryland, where we imagine amounts were on the high end.

 In any event, the combination of temperatures from 27 to 30 degrees and a steady dose of freezing rain and sleet resulted in one of the more significant ice events in the region since Feb.
 14, 2007.
 The Weather Service’s issuance of an ice storm warning was the first in the District since 2008.